dreamgrove/dreamgrove/content/balance/Compendium.md

 >Soul of the Forest now increases Starfire’s damage and AP generation during Eclipse by 30% for each target hit beyond the first, up to 90%.
 (Was 150% bonus to Starfire’s AOE damage)

 This more than halves the damage Starfire does currently which indirectly nerfs all talents that buff Starfire's damage(Astral Smolder, Umbral Intensity and Umbral Embrace).
-To make up for that Starfire no longer makes you have more or less no AP gen in AoE and will have us need to cast just 2 Starfires on average until we can cast another Starfall.
+To make up for that, Starfire no longer generate depressing amounts of AP in AoE and will have us need to cast just 2 Starfires on average until we can cast another Starfall.

 >Power of Goldrinn damage increased by 75%.
 >Denizen of the Dream: Faerie Dragon damage increased by 20%.

 Both of these are welcome single target buffs which is what Balance Druid is by far the worst at currently.
-Both of these talents will be required to do relevant single target in most situations.
+Both of these talents will be required to do relevant single target damage.

 >Friend of the Fae now increases Arcane and Nature damage by 8% for 20 seconds (was 4% for 30 seconds).

 This capstone was never used again after the last changes but since it becomes a ~5% dps boost with this buff, it will see play in nearly every situation.
 It also has to be noted that with 10.0.7 Denizen of the Dream is getting a 100% proc rate increase which is included in the calculation.

 >Elune’s Guidance now reduces the cost of Starsurge by 8 and Starfall by 10 during Incarnation: Chosen of Elune (was reduces the cost of Starsurge by 5 and Starfall by 8).

 Relatively minor buff compared to the other capstones so this will unlikely see play.
 Comes out at a 3-5% dps increase depending on situation and talent setup.